 It is important to fast before having a general anaesthetic.
 This means nothing to eat for at least six hours before your surgery.
 In practical terms, if you are having surgery in the morning, don’t eat anything after midnight the night before.
 If you are having surgery in the afternoon, don’t eat anything after breakfast, which should be taken no later than 7am.

 However, you may continue to drink clear fluids up to two hours before surgery.
-A clear fluid is anything that does not contain milk such as water, fruit juice, cordial, black coffee or black tea.
-You need to avoid milky drinks including tea or coffee with milk.
+A clear fluid is anything that does not contain milk such as water, fruit juices (without pulp), cordial, black coffee or black tea.
+You need to avoid milky drinks including tea or coffee with milk and fruit juice that contains pulp.
 You can drink up to 200mL of clear fluid per hour until two hours before surgery.
 From two hours before surgery, you should avoid drinking anything.
 If you are not sure whether something is a clear fluid or not, avoid it and have a drink of water instead.

 As well as avoiding food while fasting, you also need to avoid chewing gum, smoking and lollies.